jazelly/collections-jdk/README.md

 ## Why choose this repo

-Well, mainly 2 reasons.

 1. `collections-jdk` is strictly type-scripted.
 For TS users, `collections-jdk` guarantees 100% fast-fail for wrong data types
-2. collections-jdk is designed to be analogous to Java Collections.
-Most implementations in JDK Collections will be implemented here
+2. collections-jdk strictly follows the standard implementation of Java.
+If you like Java collections, this repo will suit your needs.

 ## FAQ